marziosala/marziosala.github.io/_posts/2018-09-01-continuous-adjoint.md

 Having reformulated the problem as a constraint optimization, the procedure is as follows:

 1. we introduce a generic Lagrangian multiplier $\lambda(x, t \alpha)$;
-2. we integrate by parts $\rightarrow$;
+2. we integrate by parts;
-3. we define define a "good" $\lambda$ such that we can compute the risk sensitivities $R_\ell$ efficiently.
+3. we define define a "good" $\lambda$ such that most terms disappears and we can compute the risk sensitivities $R_\ell$ efficiently.

-To do that, we start from the definition of the price itself,
+To do that, we start from the definition of the price itself, written as an integral of the solution at $t=0$ multiplied by the [Dirac delta function](https://en.wikipedia.org/wiki/Dirac_delta_function) in $x_0$,

 $$
 TV(\alpha) = \int_{\mathbb{R}^d} \delta(x - x_0)u(x, 0, \alpha) dx.